Greg Screws co-anchors WHNT News 19 at 5:00 p.m. and WHNT News 19 at 6:00 p.m.

 But it took the call from a friend to make Greg start thinking television news once again.
 "Denise Vickers is one of the best news directors in the country," said Greg.
 "I was flattered when she called and wanted me immediately to be on WHNT's team of sharp and focused managers who take their work and craft very seriously."

-Greg's daughter Emily just turned 21 years old, and is a junior at Alabama.
+Greg's daughter Emily works at the University of Alabama.
 Once Greg asked if she wanted to work in television and Emily said "you have to be kidding me."
-Emily is a Marketing/Public Relations major at Alabama and is very patient when her father calls her at least three times a day.
+Emily is very patient when her father calls her at least three times a day.